Single node cluster migration guide

 The migration process has the following steps:

-1. Migrating the configuration - Converts the configuration on the single machine instance to the Clustered version.
+1. Migrating the configuration - Converts the configuration on the single node instance to the Clustered version.

-2. Configuring the instances to run in migration mode - Configures single machine and Clustered instances to connect to each other to migrate the data.
+2. Configuring the instances to run in migration mode - Configures single node and Clustered instances to connect to each other to migrate the data.

-3. Migrating the databases - Moves data from the single machine instance to the Clustered instance.
-Any new events processed in the single machine instance are migrated over.
+3. Migrating the databases - Moves data from the single node instance to the Clustered instance.
+Any new events processed in the single node instance are migrated over.
 The Clustered instance will not process any events sent to it.

 5. Running the Post-Migration Script - Executes necessary database upgrades and reconfigurations on the clustered instance post-migration.